TechWithAlexD/vs_code_selenium/csharp/README.md

 1. Make sure you have the appropriate browser installed (`https://www.selenium.dev/documentation/webdriver/browsers/`)
 2. Open the solution directory in VS Code or your preferred IDE.
 3. Using terminal navigate to a project (cd command) and run `dotnet build` (implicit restore).
-4. Run the tests using your preferred test runner or IDE or from terminal
+4. Run the tests using your preferred test runner or IDE or from terminal, e.g. use any of the below:
     ```PS
     dotnet test .\bin\Debug\net8.0\selenium_tests.dll
+    dotnet test .\bin\Debug\net8.0\selenium_tests.dll --filter TestCategory="Selenium"
     ```

 ## Tech